-Shake up your salad routine with this zesty chipotle ranch dressing with lime and cilantro!
+Shake up your salad routine with this zesty and smoky chipotle lime ranch dressing!
 All you need is a few inexpensive ingredients and less than 5 minutes to make this homemade salad dressing in a blender or with a whisk.

-This chipotle ranch dressing is one of my favorite dressings to make at home because it is popping with flavor thanks to the addition of lime juice and cilantro.
+This chipotle lime ranch dressing is one of my favorite dressings to make at home because it is bursting with flavor thanks to the addition of lime juice and cilantro.
 You're going to want to pour this on everything!

 This is basically a recipe for ranch dressing with the addition of zest from limes and smoky, spicy flavor from chipotle peppers in adobo sauce.
-It's great on salads or as a dipping sauce with nuggets.
+It's great on chef's salads or as a dipping sauce with tofu nuggets or your protein of choice.

 - Quick & easy: Ready in just 5 minutes using 10 ingredients, a few of which are pantry staples.

-- Flavors: Filled with classic ranch dressing flavors along with smoky, spicy flavor from canned chipotle peppers in adobo sauce.
+- Zesty and smoky: Filled with classic ranch dressing flavors along with smoky, spicy flavor from canned chipotle peppers in adobo sauce.
+Lime zest adds a pop of acidity that takes the dressing to another level.

-- Versatile: I use chipotle ranch dressing on more than just salads.
-It's also great on black bean bowls, drizzled onto tacos, or as a dip.
+- Versatile: I use this dressing on more than just salads.
+It's also great on black bean bowls, drizzled onto lentil tacos, or as a dip with air-fried roasted potatoes.

 This dressing uses just a few ingredients but it can easily be customized to meet your preferences.